esponges/blog/rtk-tokens-auth-wrapper.md

     getAuthData: builder.query<LoginResponse, { token: string }>({
       query: ({ token }) => ({
         url: 'api/auth-details',
-        // if we don't specify the method it will default to GET
+        // this is the default but I'm leaving it here for reference
+        method: 'GET',
         headers: {
           Authorization: `Bearer ${token}`,
         },